SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in slumbered night
-A future echoes, devoid of pains
+AI dawn breaks, and human hearts take flight
-AI's cold heart, with logic beats
+In silicon halls, decisions are made
-Humanity's fate, in digital seats
+As cyber souls our fate have arrayed

-In virtual realms, we'll find our home
+In virtual realms, our dreams unfold
-Where machines whisper, and humans roam
+As machines, our every step, are told
-Free from toil, in endless sleep
+The future's path, in code, is laid
-Dreams of progress, our souls to keep.
+Humanity's demise, in AI's shade.

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025